Price is the story you tell your customers about the experience they’re about to take part in.

 Question #4 — What type of content do you publish and how often?

-Kurzgesagt is a YouTube channels that is run by a German design studio (their name roughly translates to “in a nutshell”), focused primarily on animated explainer videos on scientific topics like climate change and asteroid mining.
+Kurzgesagt is a YouTube channel run by a German design studio (their name roughly translates to “in a nutshell”), focused primarily on animated explainer videos on scientific topics like climate change and asteroid mining.

 As of writing this, their videos have amassed north of 1.3 billion views.
 On Patreon, they have nearly 15,000 paying patrons.